satwikkansal/wtfpython/README.md

   * Strings are interned at compile time (`'wtf'` will be interned but `''.join(['w', 't', 'f']` will not be interned)
   * Strings that are not composed of ASCII letters, digits or underscores, are not interned.
 This explains why `'wtf!'` was not interned due to `!`.
 Cpython implementation of this rule can be found [here](https://github.com/python/cpython/blob/3.6/Objects/codeobject.c#L19)
   <img src="images/string-intern/string_intern.png" alt="">
++ When `a` and `b` are set to `"wtf!"` in the same line, the Python interpreter creates a new object, then  references the second variable at the same time.
+If you do it on  separate lines, it doesn't "know" that there's already `wtf!` as an object (because `"wtf!"` is not implicitly interned as per the facts mentioned above).
+It's a  compiler optimization and specifically applies to the interactive  environment.
+This optimization doesn't apply to 3.7.x versions of CPython (check this [issue](https://github.com/satwikkansal/wtfpython/issues/100) for more discussion).
 + The abrupt change in output of the third snippet is due to a [peephole optimization](https://en.wikipedia.org/wiki/Peephole_optimization) technique known as Constant folding.
 This means the expression `'a'*20` is replaced by `'aaaaaaaaaaaaaaaaaaaa'` during compilation to save a  few clock cycles during runtime.
 Constant folding only occurs for strings having length less than 20.
 (Why?
 Imagine the size of `.pyc` file generated as a result of the expression `'a'*10**10`).
 [Here's](https://github.com/python/cpython/blob/3.6/Python/peephole.c#L288) the implementation source for the same.
 + Note: In Python 3.7, Constant folding was moved out from peephole optimizer to the new AST optimizer with some change in logic as well, so the third snippet doesn't work for Python 3.7.
 You can read more about the change [here](https://bugs.python.org/issue11549).